Lerarn about the basic instructions for troubleshooting on-demand VMware SQL with MySQL for Tanzu Application Service.

 mysql-diag

-mysql-diag outputs the current status of a highly available (HA) MySQL cluster in VMware SQL with MySQL for TAS and suggests recovery actions if the cluster fails.
+mysql-diag outputs the current status of a highly available (HA) MySQL cluster in VMware Tanzu for MySQL and suggests recovery actions if the cluster fails.
 For more information, see Running mysql-diag.

 Knowledge Base (Community)